St John's College, Oxford: History

 On 1 May 1555, Sir Thomas White, lately Lord Mayor of London, obtained a Royal Patent of Foundation to create a charitable institution for the education of students within the University of Oxford.
 White, a Roman Catholic, originally intended St John's to provide a source of educated Roman Catholic clerics to support the Counter-Reformation under Queen Mary, and indeed Edmund Campion, the Roman Catholic martyr, studied here.

-White acquired buildings on the east side of St Giles', north of Balliol and Trinity Colleges, which had belonged to the former College of St Bernard, a monastery and house of study of the Cistercian order that had been founded in 1437 and closed around 1539 during the Dissolution of the Monasteries.
+White acquired buildings on the east side of St Giles', north of Balliol and Trinity Colleges, which had belonged to the former College of St Bernard, a monastery and house of study of the Cistercian order that had been founded in 1437 and closed in 1540 during the dissolution of the monasteries.
+The grant also included half of the grove of Durham College, which had likewise been suppressed and whose buildings had become Trinity College.
 Initially the new St John's College was rather small and not well endowed financially.
 During the reign of Elizabeth I the fellows lectured in rhetoric, Greek, and dialectic, but not directly in theology.
 However, St John's initially had a strong focus on the creation of a proficient and educated priesthood.

-White was Master of the Merchant Taylors' Company, and established a number of educational foundations, including the Merchant Taylors' School.
-Although the college was closely linked to such institutions for many centuries, it became a more open society in the later 19th century.
+White was Master of the Merchant Taylors' Company, and established a number of educational foundations, including the Merchant Taylors' School; although the college was closely linked to such institutions for many centuries, it became a more open society in the later 19th century.
 (Closed scholarships for students from the Merchant Taylors' School, however, persisted until the late 20th century.
 As well as these, scholarships existed for students from Christ's Hospital, two for Coventry School, two for Bristol Grammar School, two for Reading School and one for Tonbridge School.)
 Female students were first admitted in 1979, after over four centuries of the college as an institution for men only.
 Elizabeth Fallaize was appointed as the first female fellow in 1990.

-Although primarily a producer of Anglican clergymen in the earlier periods of its history, St John's also gained a reputation for degrees in law, medicine and PPE (Philosophy, Politics and Economics).
+Although primarily a producer of Anglican clergymen in the earlier periods of its history, St John's also gained a reputation for degrees in law, medicine, and PPE (Philosophy, Politics, and Economics).